nsoojin/nsoojin.github.io/about.md

   <p><b>Speaking & Sharing</b></p>

-  <p>I spoke at several conferences, including Naver D2 iOS Seminar, Naver Campus Seminar.
+  <p>I spoke at several conferences, including <a href="http://letswift.kr/2018/" target="_blank">LetSwift '18</a>, Naver D2 iOS Seminar, Naver Campus Seminar.
 All the presentations are available at <a href="https://www.slideshare.net/soojinro9" target="_blank">slideshare</a>.
 Also published a bestselling online course at <a href="https://www.udemy.com/swift4-ios11-ai-app">Udemy</a> for iOS beginners.</p>

   <p><b>Previous Work</b></p>